WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Describe the issue/problem you are trying to address.** *(100 words)*

 The brain made up of many regions that communicate millions of messages every second.
 Traditional neuroimaging analyses have considered each region separately and therefore failed to capture many aspects of brain structure and function.
-Graph theory allows us to analyse human brain images as a network ([Bullmore & Sporns, 2009]()).
+Graph theory allows us to analyse human brain images as a network ([Bullmore & Sporns, 2009](https://doi.org/10.1038/nrn2575)).
 The most popular toolbox to do brain network analyses is written in Matlab (Brain Connectivity Toolbox: https://sites.google.com/site/bctnet) which requires an expensive (and therefore inaccessible) license.
 We want to provide free and openly available software to allow all neuroscience researchers to conduct reproducible and biologically meaningful investigations of the human brain.

 **List key project activities (what you will do), outputs (what will be produced through your activities) and outcomes (impact of your project on your beneficiaries during the grant period).** *(1000 words)*

+The three goals of this mini-grant proposal are to 1) unlock the specialised knowledge required to conduct graph theoretic analyses on brain imaging data, 2) make an existing code base more modular and therefore flexible enough to be used for a wider range of applications, and 3) to promote a free and open source community driven project that facilitates the highest level of scientific research.
+The proposed activities, outputs and outcomes are explained in detail below.

 *Activities*